• Nav Social Menu

 • paper art

-• WELLNESS
+• SHOP

 November 21, 2014 By Cyn Gagen 7 Comments

-Christmas Candy Sleds – Craft Lightning Holiday Edition
+Christmas Candy Sleds

-Filed Under: CELEBRATE, Christmas, CREATE Tagged With: candy, chocolate, Santa, sled, sleigh, toboggan
+Filed Under: Christmas, CELEBRATE, CREATE Tagged With: candy, chocolate, Santa, sled, sleigh, toboggan

-This is one of my favourite holiday projects of all time.
-I used to make these on a smaller scale (small candy bars and candy canes and then a few wrapped candies instead of the stack of chocolate bars) as a Christmas gift for my students when I was a teacher.
 When I taught older kids, we made them together and they took some home for family and friends and we’d even make some to donate to the women’s shelter in town for the kids living there over the holidays.
 These Christmas candy sleds make fantastic gifts for friends, neighbours, and co-workers and are great as table favours for your holiday celebrations.
 Since this is a Craft Lightning craft, they can be made in under 15 minutes.
 Once you’ve made one or two, you’ll probably find you can make them in 5 minutes flat!

 candy-sled-supplies Here are the supplies you need – For each sled you need two candy canes, one full size chocolate bar, some smaller chocolate bars (I used 5 – if you can find the ones that come in holiday colours, all the better!), some ribbon and a glue gun with glue sticks (not pictured – it’s best to use one that has a cool setting so you don’t melt the chocolate as you use it.)